frameworklori/GGC-Space-Reentry-Court-GGC-Grok-Gemini-ChatGPT-/docs/06_Recommendations/LORI-SPACE-RESOURCE-RECYCLING.md

 # ⭐ Satellite Recycling & Space Resource Reuse (English Version)

-(Top half – full English version)

 Why recycle satellites in space?

 Satellites are built with valuable materials such as aluminum, titanium, solar panels, antennas, sensors, and batteries.
 Launching these materials from Earth into space costs a lot of money, fuel, and time.